iokode/OpinionatedFramework/README.md

 Additionally, please note that we have not released any NuGet packages yet.
 We're aiming to make our first release as comprehensive and robust as possible.
 We appreciate your patience and understanding.

 ## Why use OpinionatedFramework?
-While the usual practice is to keep the application layer independent of the infrastructure, OpinionatedFramework is an exception to the rule.
+While the usual practice is to keep the application layer independent of the framework, OpinionatedFramework is an exception to the rule.
 Here's why:

 ### Minimal infrastructure coupling
 With OpinionatedFramework, you aren't actually coupled to the infrastructure.
 Your application layer can remain neutral, giving you the freedom to use your app in a web, mobile, or desktop context without traditional framework dependencies.
 Need to send emails?
 You can either use a straightforward SMTP approach or switch to something more custom like MailChimp by simply providing custom implementations of the contracts.